Nyveon/word-play-helper/README.md

 ## Features

 -   Input your current letter grid (including bonus tiles).
 A-Z and wildcards (`*`) are supported.
--   Find all possible words with your current letters, ordered by length.
+-   Find all possible words with your current letters, sorted by length and base score.
 -   Filter results by prefix, suffix, infix.

 Changelog: [CHANGELOG.md](CHANGELOG.md)

 ### Future Features

--   Unit tests
+-   Unit tests (and some general code organization could be nice too)
--   Dark mode
--   Keyboard shortcuts
 -   Allow for multi-letter tiles (`ing`, `qu`, etc.).
 -   Automatically remove tiles corresponding to selected word?
 -   Trie for efficient word lookup (sorting by alphabetical).
     -   Ideally built offline
     -   Would be very cool if the results updated as you type.
 -   Optimizer/solver (instead of just assistant/helper).
-    -   Part 1: including score per tile and bonus scores for length.
+    -   ~Part 1: including score per tile and bonus scores for length.~
     -   Part 2: include calculation using perks and such.
 -   Inputting tiles from a screenshot of the game board.
 -   👀 Have an idea for a new feature?
 Open an issue!